 - Seed collection (about 10 to 15 species of seeds are harvested every week).

-- Making labels to mark each plant found in the botanical garden.
+- Labelling of plants in the botanical garden.

 - Learning about proper tree planting.

-- Working on the organic farm of Emilio Montenegro, where vegetables are planted.
+- Planting of vegetables on organic farm of Emilio Montenegro.

-- Community Minga, loading materials for the village water system.
+- Loading materials for the village water system of the Minga Community.